sunng87/handlebars-rust/README.md

 ## Changelog

-Change log is available in the source tree named as `CHANGELOG.md`.
+Changelog is available in the source tree named as `CHANGELOG.md`.

 ## Contributor Guide

 Any contribution to this library is welcomed.
-To get started into development, I have several [Help Wanted](https://github.com/sunng87/handlebars-rust/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issue, with difficult level labeled.
+To get started into development, I have several [Help Wanted](https://github.com/sunng87/handlebars-rust/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues, with the difficulty level labeled.
 When running into any problem, feel free to contact me on github.

-I'm always looking for maintainers to work together on this library, also let me know (via email or anywhere in the issue tracker) if you want to join.
+I'm always looking for maintainers to work together on this library, let me know (via email or anywhere in the issue tracker) if you want to join.

-## Donation
+## Donations

-I'm now accepting donation on [liberapay](https://liberapay.com/Sunng/donate), if you find my work helpful and want to keep it going.
+I'm now accepting donations on [liberapay](https://liberapay.com/Sunng/donate) if you find my work helpful and want to keep it going.

 ## Why (this) Handlebars?